-The Tribunal is comprised entirely of Order-in-Council (OIC) appointments including the Presiding Officer (cross-appointed to the OLRB), Alternate Presiding Officer (cross-appointed on a part-time basis from the OLRB), Deputy Presiding Officers (currently vacant) and seven part-time Members (two of whom are cross-appointed from the OLRB and two of whom are cross-appointed from the Workplace Safety and Insurance Tribunal where they are also part-time OICs).
+The Tribunal is comprised entirely of Order-in-Council (OIC) appointments including the full-time Presiding Officer (currently cross-appointed to the OLRB), Alternate Presiding Officer (cross-appointed on a part-time basis from the OLRB), Deputy Presiding Officers (cross-appointed on a part-time basis from the OLRB) and six part-time Members (one of whom is cross-appointed from the OLRB and two of whom are cross-appointed from the Workplace Safety and Insurance Tribunal where they are also part-time OICs).

-Full time OICs are paid an annual salary with the cost shared between the Tribunals to which they are appointed.
+Full time OICs who are cross-appointed on a part-time basis to the PEHT are paid an annual salary with the cost shared between the Tribunals to which they are appointed.
+The Presiding Officer salary is paid by the PEHT with cost-sharing for any work done at the OLRB.
 Part-time members are paid a per diem rate.